 All employers must issue their Indian employees with payslips.
 An Indian payslip will require personal information such as age, start date, bank account information, and job title.
 It will also require leave information, such as a balance of leave available versus the leave taken to give the employee an overview of the leave still available to be taken.

 The earnings and deduction portion of the payslip will find the breakdown of the compensation they are receiving, alongside the deductions taken from their pay to arrive at their net pay or what is deposited in their bank account each month.
-They can also see here what they contribute to their pension/retirement, which is titled under the Provident Fund.
+They can also see what they contribute to their pension/retirement, which is titled under the Provident Fund.

 Provident Fund: an amount of money that is collected from the employee’s salary.
 It is typically the 12% basic salary that they get after retirement.
 Read more on the Provident Fund Amendment.

 Professional Tax: is a small deduction levied by state governments on all earning professionals.
 The amount is at the discretion of the state government and differs by state.

 HRA: A salaried employee and the employees living in a rented house can take the benefit of the housing rent allowance.
 The housing rent allowance depends on the city.
-If the employee is a resident of the metro city than the HRA will equal to 50% basic salary.
+If the employee is a resident of the metro city then the HRA will equal 50% basic salary.
 For the other areas, it will be 40% of the basic salary.
 More information can be found in this PDF.

 The Basic Salary will only be around 40% of the total salary.
 It is a very important part of your salary slip as the rest function depends on it.
 This component is higher for junior-level employees.
 It is 100% taxable and matters because if the employee has a large amount of basic income, their tax will be higher.
 Furthermore, house rent allowance and employee provident funds are linked to the basic salary.